No Ordinary Family

 No Ordinary Family is an American television series that aired on ABC in the United States and CTV in Canada.
 The one hour science fiction comedy drama was produced by ABC Studios for the 2010–2011 television season.
 The series ran from September 28, 2010, to April 5, 2011, on Tuesdays at 8:00pm ET/PT.
-The show centers on the Powells, a typical American family living in fictional Pacific Bay, California, whose members gain special powers after their plane crashes in the Amazon, Brazil.
+The show centers on the Powells, a typical American family living in fictional Pacific Bay, California, whose members gain special powers after their plane crashes in Brazil's Amazon rainforest.

 On May 13, 2011, ABC canceled the series after one season.